MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/fault-tolerance.md

 ### Three-way mirror

 Three-way mirroring writes three copies of everything.
-Its storage efficiency is 33.3% – to write 1 TB of data, you need at least 3 TB of physical storage capacity.
+Its storage efficiency is 33.3 percent – to write 1 TB of data, you need at least 3 TB of physical storage capacity.
 Likewise, you need at least three hardware fault domains – with Storage Spaces Direct, that means three servers.

 Three-way mirroring can safely tolerate at least [two hardware problems (drive or server) at a time](#examples).
 For example, if you're rebooting one server when suddenly another drive or server fails, all data remains safe and continuously accessible.